Sébastien Ogier: 2023

 Ogier decided to continue to contest selected events in 2023, with Vincent Landais remaining his co-driver.
-Ogier's first event was the 2023 Monte Carlo Rally, which he led from start to finish, despite Rovanpera's late push.
-He won the rally for the ninth time, becoming the most successful driver in the event's history.
-He later competed in 2023 Rally Mexico, which he also won, leading the rally since stage SS11 after the accident of his main rival Esapekka Lappi.
+Ogier's first event was the 2023 Monte Carlo Rally, which he led from start to finish, despite Rovanperä's late push.
+He won the rally for the ninth time, becoming the most successful driver in the event's history and surpassing the previous record held by Sébastien Loeb.
+After Julien Ingrassia and Benjamin Veillas, this is the third co-driver to join the list of his victories.